 In 2008, the Village launched its website, hosted by Virtual Town Hall.
 The site enables the Village to send email blasts to a list of people who subscribe.
-The Water and Sewer Department, Police, and Courts each have their own independent systems, none of which is networked together, except to share printers at the offices on Main Street.
-Water/Sewer billing is done from the Village administrative offices, as are financial reporting and other functions.
-The Village recently introduced videotaping of Village Board meetings, with meetings to be run on the local cable public service channel.
+The Water and Sewer Department,

-\ Words or phrases in the body of the text in italics indicate that the definition is found in the Glossary.
+&lt;sup>8-Words or phrases in the body of the text in italics indicate that the definition is found in the Glossary.
+Words or phrases in the body of the text in italics indicate that the definition is found in the Glossary